x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/set-up-modern-hybrid-public-folders.md

 2. These instructions assume that you have used the Hybrid Configuration wizard to configure and synchronize your on-premises and Exchange Online environments and that the DNS records used for most users' AutoDiscover references an on-premises end-point.
 For more information, see [Hybrid Configuration wizard](../hybrid-configuration-wizard.md).

-3. The public folders in this configuration cannot be accessed using OWA (also referred as Outlook Web App or Outlook on the web).
+3. The public folders in this configuration cannot be accessed using OWA (also referred to as Outlook Web App or Outlook on the web).

 4. Implementing public folder coexistence for a hybrid deployment of Exchange with Office 365 may require you to fix conflicts during the import procedure.
 Conflicts can happen due to non-routable email addresses assigned to mail enabled public folders, conflicts with other users and groups in Office 365, and other attributes.